Parameters of Hecke algebras for Bernstein components of p-adic groups: Hecke algebra parameters for simple groups

 In particular the coroot $\alpha^\vee$ is orthogonal to $M_\der$ and the restriction of $\sigma$ to the image of $\alpha^\vee$ is a direct sum of finitely many characters.
 Hence the same computations as in Paragraph \ref{par:split} apply here, with $M$ instead of $T$.
 Thus $q_\alpha = q_F$ and $q_{\alpha*} = 1$.
 On the other hand, for a long root $\beta \in \Sigma_{\mc O,\mu}$ the inclusion $M \to M_\beta$ is isogenous to

 Again with Section \ref{sec:red} the computation of the parameters can be transferred to $GL_1 (D)^2 \to GL_2 (D)$, which is discussed in Paragraph \ref{par:A}.
 Then Theorem \ref{thm:3.1} and \eqref{eq:3.26} show that $q_{\beta*} = 1$ and $q_\beta = q_F^f$ where $f$ divides 3.
-All this based on an $X_\alpha$ defined in terms of $\alpha^\vee$.
+All this based on an $X_\alpha$ defined as evaluation at $\alpha^\vee (\varpi_F^{-1})$.
 We still have to take the effect of the isogenies

 into account.
 As worked out in Proposition \ref{prop:2.4}, this goes via changing $h_\alpha^\vee$.
 Since the derived groups are simply connected, no $\alpha^\vee / 2$ can be involved, and this effect comes only from changes in the torsion number $|X_\nr (M,\sigma)|$.
 That boils down to the torsion number of a representation of $GL_1 (D)$, so it can only be 1 or 3.
 In terms of cocharacter lattices both maps in \eqref{eq:3.27} are index 2 inclusions, and 2 is coprime to 3, so actually the torsion numbers do not change along these inclusions.
 We conclude that the labels are $\lambda (\alpha) = 1$ and $\lambda (\beta) \in \{1,3\}$ (and the same for $\lambda^*$).